What Does It Really Take to Follow Jesus?

 If you are new in Christ or have been following Jesus for several years, I invite you to be encouraged in your walk, renewed in your faith and reminded that God has not forgotten about you.
 Continue to pray to God for bold courage, consistent commitment, a renewed desire to trust and surrender, unwavering faith, and a sense of humor.
 As we continue to say yes to Jesus and follow Him, God will equip and empower us to glorify Him more and use our gifts to minister to others.
 Our “yes” to Jesus will go through different seasons, but one thing will remain the same: God’s faithfulness.

 Photo Credit: © Pexels/Andrea Piacquadio

 Kirstyn Mayden is a Christian blogger who writes devotionals that empower and equip believers in their everyday lives.
-She is a wife, mom, and loves Jesus.
+She is a wife, Mom, and loves Jesus.
 She has a Master of Divinity degree from Emory University in Atlanta, GA.
 For the last 20 years, Kirstyn has served in several ministry capacities.
 She has a passion to serve with women empowering them to grow and live out their God-given purpose.
-Currently, she serves alongside her husband in ministry at Mt.
-Zion UMC Church in Upperco, MD.
-In addition, she is the founder of Worthy Girls, Worthy Lives, an empowerment program for adolescent girls in Baltimore.
+Currently, she serves alongside her husband in ministry in West Virginia.
+She is the author of Merciful Moments: A Devotional Journal for Moving Forward with Grace Each Day.
 Connect with Kirstyn’s blog here.